 So, today I’m upgrading the IBM ISeries Change Management system from Turnover version 5.3 to 5.4

 I’m also going to switch from the old Jurassic Green screen methods to the funky space-age GUI that comes bundled with TurnoverV5R4.
-This new Turnover Client is an addon to the open source editor – Eclipse.
+This new Turnover Client is an addon to the open-source editor – Eclipse.
 I’ve played with Eclipse but am far from a knowledgeable user or even a total convert, as I find it clunky and slow to use.
-But here is a good opportunity to retrain myself to use Eclipse and perhaps pick up on some of the seemingly squillions of benefits that WDSC and Eclipse users harp on about… 😉
+But here is a good opportunity to retrain me to use Eclipse and perhaps pick up on some of the seeming squillions of benefits that WDSC and Eclipse users harp on about… 😉

 (i) Grab yourself some Java